-- Open the configuration file “Gateway Role.config” from the directory “C:\ProgramData\Net at Work Mail Gateway\Configuration\”.
+- Open the configuration file Gateway Role.config from the directory C:\ProgramData\Net at Work Mail Gateway\Configuration\.

-<netatwork.nospamproxy.proxyconfigurationand add the following line directly below:
+<netatwork.nospamproxy.proxyconfigurationand add the following line directly below this value:

 <smtpServicePointConfiguration isProxyTunnelEnabled="true" proxyTunnelAddress="outboundproxy.nospamproxy.com" />.

 - Save the file and close the editor.

-- Place the root CA certificate in the Microsoft certificate store in the computer account under “Trusted Root Certification Authorities > Certificates” on the server where the gateway role is located.
+- Place the Root CA certificate in the Microsoft certificate store in the computer account under Trusted Root Certification Authorities > Certificates on the server on which the Gateway Role is installed.

-- Open the file “Gateway Role.config” again and check whether the value was retained at startup.
+- Open the Gateway Role.config file and check that the value has been retained.